Huangshi Hubei, China Travel Guide

 A simple "Ni hao" (你好, hello) is appropriate.
 A slight nod of the head is also a common non-verbal greeting.

-Casual wear is generally fine.
-Modest dress (covered shoulders and knees) is suitable for temples and religious sites.
+Casual wear is for the most part alright.
+Modest dress (covered shoulders and knees) is good for shrines and religious sites.

 Tipping is not customary.
 Avoid sticking chopsticks upright in your rice.
 Meals are communal with shared dishes.